gchure/phd/docs/src/chapter_02/section_04_model.md

 ## Theoretical Model

-### Inducible Transcriptional Repression Via The MWC Model of Allostery
+### Inducible Transcriptional Repression Via the MWC Model of Allostery

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We begin by considering a simple repression genetic architecture in which the binding of an allosteric repressor occludes the binding of RNA polymerase